-- GET /?tag_key1=value1&tag_key2=value2 - GET /leader?tag_key1=value1&tag_key2=value2 - GET /primary?tag_key1=value1&tag_key2=value2 - GET /read-write?tag_key1=value1&tag_key2=value2 - GET /standby_leader?tag_key1=value1&tag_key2=value2 - GET /standby-leader?tag_key1=value1&tag_key2=value2 - GET /read-only: like the above endpoint, but also includes the primary. - GET /synchronous or GET /sync: returns HTTP status code 200 only when the Patroni node is running as a synchronous standby. - GET /read-only-sync: like the above endpoint, but also includes the primary. - GET /asynchronous or GET /async: returns HTTP status code 200 only when the Patroni node is running as an asynchronous standby. - GET /asynchronous?lag=<max-lag> or GET /async?lag=<max-lag>: asynchronous standby check endpoint.
+- GET /?tag_key1=value1&tag_key2=value2 - GET /leader?tag_key1=value1&tag_key2=value2 - GET /primary?tag_key1=value1&tag_key2=value2 - GET /read-write?tag_key1=value1&tag_key2=value2 - GET /standby_leader?tag_key1=value1&tag_key2=value2 - GET /standby-leader?tag_key1=value1&tag_key2=value2 - GET /read-only: like the above endpoint, but also includes the primary. - GET /synchronous or GET /sync: returns HTTP status code 200 only when the Patroni node is running as a synchronous standby. - GET /read-only-sync: like the above endpoint, but also includes the primary. - GET /quorum: returns HTTP status code 200 only when this Patroni node is listed as a quorum node in synchronous_standby_names on the primary. - GET /read-only-quorum: like the above endpoint, but also includes the primary. - GET /asynchronous or GET /async: returns HTTP status code 200 only when the Patroni node is running as an asynchronous standby. - GET /asynchronous?lag=<max-lag> or GET /async?lag=<max-lag>: asynchronous standby check end-point.
 In addition to checks from asynchronous or async, it also checks replication latency and returns status code 200 only when it is below specified value.
 The key cluster.last_leader_operation from DCS is used for Leader wal position and compute latency on replica for performance reasons. max-lag can be specified in bytes (integer) or in human readable values, for e.g. 16kB, 64MB, 1GB. - GET /async?lag=1048576 - GET /async?lag=1024kB - GET /async?lag=10MB - GET /async?lag=1GB - GET /health: returns HTTP status code 200 only when PostgreSQL is up and running. - GET /liveness: returns HTTP status code 200 if Patroni heartbeat loop is properly running and 503 if the last run was more than ttl seconds ago on the primary or 2ttl on the replica.
 Could be used for livenessProbe. - GET /readiness: returns HTTP status code 200 when the Patroni node is running as the leader or when Post-greSQL is up and running.
 The endpoint could be used for readinessProbe when it is not possible to use Kubernetes endpoints for leader elections (OpenShift).